syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.NETCORE/filtering-data.md

 ## Allow spacing between search

-While filtering the data in the data source, you can allow the space in the middle of the mention by using the [allowSpaces](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_AllowSpaces) property.
+While filtering the data in the data source, you can allow the space in the middle of the mention using the [allowSpaces](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_AllowSpaces) property.
 If the data source does not match with the mentioned element data, the popup will be hidden on the space key press.
-The default value of `allowSpaces` is `false`.
+The default value of the `allowSpaces` is `false`.

 > By default, the `allowSpaces` property is disabled, and the space ends the mention control search.